ron2015schmitt/Mathematiques-old/todo/unittesting.md

 # Unit Testing

+* need to purchase a new matlab license
 * have only one executable, test.cpp
 * inclue all tests as .cpp files into the main of test.cpp
 * in this manner, all tests will be summarized in one final paragraph